segunak/SegunAkinyemi.com/docs/_posts/2024-08-07-miscellaneous-tech-career-advice.md

   </div>
 </p>

+**Note:** Check out my companion post to this one, [On the Nature of Artificial Intelligence in Tech Careers](https://segunakinyemi.com/blog/ai-in-tech-careers/), for tech career advice that specifically hones in on the impact AI is having on the field.
+{: .notice--info}

 Greetings!
 This post is a collection of tech-related career advice that I hope to keep updated regularly.
 I've been asked many times by students and job seekers I work with about this sort of stuff, so I figured it'd be easier to write it down rather than regurgitate this information every time the topic arises.
 To be abundantly clear, in my writing here, I represent no one but myself.
 All opinions are my own.

 ## Software Engineering